-technical assistance.
-The City Historic Preservation Office conducts a preliminary review of the application for a Certificate of Appropriateness and may contact an applicant for additional information, or to suggest changes to the application.
+The City Historic Preservation Office conducts a preliminary review of the application for a Certificate of Appropriateness and might contact the applicant to get additional information or to suggest changes to the application.

-Depending on the scale of the project, the application for a Certificate of Appropriateness may be evaluated by either (a) the City Historic Preservation Officer, or (b) the City of Austin Historic Landmark Commission.
+Depending on the scale of the project, the application for a Certificate of Appropriateness will be evaluated by either the City Historic Preservation Officer or the City of Austin Historic Landmark Commission, in accordance with the criteria below.

-The City Historic Preservation Officer can review applications for Certificates of Appropriateness for the following:
+The City Historic Preservation Officer may administratively approve applications for Certificates of Appropriateness for the following:

-- Accurate restoration or reconstruction of a documented missing historic architectural element of the structure or site; - Changes which do not affect the appearance of the structure or site from an adjacent public street; - Demolition of garages, sheds, carports, or other outbuildings; - Construction of a ground-floor one-story addition or outbuilding with less than 600 square feet of gross floor area; - Two-story additions to the rear of two-story houses; or - A pool, deck, fence, back porch enclosure, or other minor feature.
+Accurate restoration or reconstruction of a documented missing historic architectural element of the structure or site;

+Changes that do not affect the appearance of the structure or site from an adjacent public street, limited to:

+- o Demolition of garages, sheds, carports, or other outbuildings that are non-contributing; - Construction of a ground-floor, one-story addition or outbuilding with less than 600 square feet of gross floor area: - o Two-story additions to the rear of two-story houses; or - O A pool, deck, fence, back porch enclosure, or other minor feature.